- June 24, 2019

 Teen Driving Safety

-Oakland car accident lawyers say teenagers and their parents can work on safe driving habits leading up to the summer and throughout the year.
+Teenagers and their parents can work on safe driving habits leading up to the summer and throughout the year.
 Teens and parents need to talk about the importance of alcohol-free, distraction-free driving and about always staying inside the speed limit.
 All teenagers should take driver education courses that focus on preventing distracted driving and other unsafe driving behaviors.

 AAA also offers an online session for parents that discusses reinforcing the information their children will learn during driver education classes, tips for practice driving lessons, and strategies for managing teenagers’ driving privileges.